calhoward/calhoward.github.io/_posts/2022-05-15-Hacking_Leviton_Fan_Humidity_Switch.md

 ![]({{ site.baseurl }}/assets/img/2022/Hacking-Leviton-Fan-Humidity-Switch/05_15_2022_05-min.jpg)
 *The fully packaged IPHS5-1LW with modded signal wires added*

-With the relevant logic channels exposed, the next step is to use the exposed channels to interface with an Espressif *ESP8266* board in order to achieve control of the circuit via Wi-Fi.
+With the relevant logic channels exposed, the next step is to use the exposed channels to interface with an Espressif *ESP8266* board in order to achieve full control of the circuit via Wi-Fi.

 ## To be continued...

-This guide will be expanded to include *ESP8266* programming and adding Wi-Fi control at some point in the future.
+> This guide will be expanded to include *ESP8266* programming and adding Wi-Fi control at some point in the future.
 Check back soon.
+{: .prompt-tip }

 ## Refrences

 [*IPHS5-1LW on Leviton*](https://www.leviton.com/en/products/iphs5-1lw)